p-neumann/ML_LogAnalysis/README.md

 <b>Keywords</b>: log analysis, machine learning, behavior analysis, unsupervised learning, supervised learning.

-Detecting web attacks using machine learning is an area that has drawn attention and requires continuous research and development.
-This project analyzes 822,226 log records from a company's web login page in a 5 hour range.
-After cleaning and pre-processing the data, the algorithm detected records that could potentially be attacks.
-It then calculated the likeihood (of attacks) based on the abmormal behaviors.
 =======
 # Log Data Analysis with ML v1.0
 Detecting cyber attacks through machine learning is an area that much effort has been put into in research and development.
 This project analyzed 822,226 log records from a  company's web login page in a 5-hour range.
 The Python code first clearns and pre-processes the dataset, and then uses a ML algorithm to identify records that are potential attacks.
 It finally calculates the likelihood based on the suspicious behaviors.